-One afternoon, we went looking for autism-friendly and toddler size adventure near Denver, Colorado.
+One afternoon, we went looking for an autism-friendly and toddler-size adventure near Denver, Colorado.
 We checked out Red Rocks Park and trading post with our toddler in tow.
 Our family is a large family of six, and we have an amazing autistic son.
-We had a blast with our toddler and child with autism at the Red Rocks Park and Amphitheater and the Trading Post.
+We had a blast with our family at the Red Rocks Park and Amphitheater and the Trading Post.

 Disclosure: If you click some of the links in this article, we may receive a small payment for your purchase.
 Any reviews are authentic and our own opinion.

 What can Families with Autism do at Red Rocks Park and Trading Post?

 Lucky for us, the Red Rocks Park and Amphitheater features a vibrant, family-friendly atmosphere, spectacular neverending views, and that fresh mountain air.
 That air seems to relax my children, big and small, and even inspire naps.
 The Trading Post has a cutesy music museum and cheesy tourist traps.
 There are perfect picnic spots and a short hike that is perfect for all ages.

 We thought the spot was fabulous for family quality time and gave our son the space and fresh air he needed.
 Our trip was free, from the mindblowing views to the packed picnic lunch.
 Even the horizon, as we approached, was beautiful.

 What is the Colorado Musical Hall of Fame?